FLL-Lets-Robot/.github/profile/README.md

 ## Hi there 👋
-## We are Let's Robot a small First Lego Lague Team from Austria
+## We are Let's Robot a small First Lego League Team from Austria